SecretJuJu/kkutuHack/Readme.md

     You can only use the word chain. ( English word chain is also possible. )

+    input your chromedriver path to driverpath.txt (ex for_window/dist/driverpath.txt)

     Another function is later~~~~

 ## how to run